 The Forestry Commission publishes the latest update on Chalara fraxinea (Ash Dieback).

-You should also comply with 'Biosecurity' advice on any signs at affected sites, to avoid accidentally spreading the disease on your boots, clothes, dog, bicycle tyres, etc.
+Although the risk of spreading Chalara on clothes and boots is low there are many other current or future pests and diseases which have the potential to damage our landscapes and environment.
+You should comply with 'Biosecurity' advice on any signs at affected sites to avoid accidentally spreading the disease on your boots, clothes, dog, bicycle tyres, etc.